 - Rinse with warm water and pat your face dry.

 - Follow up with a moisturizer of your choice.

 Can I leave tea tree oil on my face overnight?

 As long as the tea tree oil has been properly diluted, it’s fine to leave it on overnight.

 Can tea tree oil clog pores?

 Tea tree oil is non-comedogenic, which means it doesn’t clog pores.
 So, as long as you blend it with a non-comedogenic carrier oil (such as grapeseed or almond oil), it’s unlikely to clog your pores.

 How long does it take for tea tree oil to work?

 When you follow the proper dilution and application guidelines, tea tree oil can start improving acne within the first few applications.
-Pimples can start drying up and reduce in size (and redness) within a few days.
-However, in order to completely clear up your skin, it can take several months depending on the severity of your acne.
+Pimples can start shrinking and appear less red within a few days.
+However, in order to completely clear up your skin, it can take several months (depending on the severity of your acne).